Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-During Chicoma Fire burning in Santa Fe National Forest near Espanola, an unauthorized drone entered the fire's airspace, forcing suspension of airtanker operations.
+A drone entered the airspace of the Chicoma Fire burning in the Santa Fe National Forest (9 miles west of Española), forcing suspension of air tanker operations.
 The fire ultimately burned 42 acres.
 A man was arrested and charged with endangerment and unlawful operation of an unmanned aircraft after aerial drone photographs of the fire were found on his website.
 Charges were later dismissed with possibility of refiling.
-This incident illustrates real enforcement of state and federal drone interference laws during critical operations.
+Multiple additional drone sightings reported during wildfire operations in Ruidoso area.

 April 30, 2018Source